Medallion-logo-vermontana.jpg

 A little worn, but a lot of life left!

-The Up-cycling process begins with a thorough cleaning of the recycled ropes.
+The Up-cycling process begins with a thorough cleaning of the used ropes.
 The simple, but labor intensive process involves soaking the ropes, scrubbing the ropes, rinsing the ropes, and repeating this process over and over and over again.
 The drying process wraps up the preparation phase.

 Lariat ropes drying in the sun on my deck in Montana after cleaning.